nre/Doxhooks/docs/glossary.rst

         Doxhooks lets you abstract away the content and maintenance of files in your project.

     file tree
-        Directories and files that are organised into a structure.
+        Directories and files that are organised into a tree structure.

-        A *branch* is a path within that file tree.

         `Doxhooks`:term: file trees are instances of `~doxhooks.filetrees.FileTree`.